Descanonge/neba/docs/source/data/usage.rst

   be selected by a user defined function that can be set in :meth:`~.ModuleMix.create` or with :meth:`.ModuleMix.set_select`.
-It chooses the appropriate base module based on the current state of the mix module, the dataset manager and its parameters, and eventual keywords arguments it might receive.
+It chooses the appropriate base module based on the current state of the mix module, the interface parameters, and eventual keywords arguments it might receive.
 It should return the class name of one of the module.
-* :meth:`~.ModuleMix.apply` will use the *all* or *select* version based on the value of the *all* argument.
+* :meth:`~.ModuleMix.apply` will use the *all* or *select* version based on the value of the ``all`` argument.
 In all methods, *args* and *kwargs* are passed to the method that is run, and the *select* keyword argument is a passed to the selection function.

 .. tip::

     If an attribute access fails on a ModuleMix, it tries to select a base module and access that attribute on it.
 This allows to dispatch quickly to a base module.

 .. _cache-module: